patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 ### Extreme camel case naming

 Code identifiers and other names in computer systems can follow a convention for names called [camel case](https://en.wikipedia.org/wiki/Camel_case).
-The convention is easy to follow in most scenarios: myGreatVariableName or ClassForEverything.
-When acronyms are used in this convention people tend to keep them in upper case: siteURL or parseHTML.
-A problem occurs when the acronym come first or when there are two consecutive acronyms.
+The convention is easy to follow in most scenarios: `myGreatVariableName` or `ClassForEverything`.

+When acronyms are used in this convention people tend to write them in upper case: `siteURL` or `parseHTML`.
+A problem occurs when an acronym come firsts or when there are two consecutive acronyms. `HTMLand` looks like HTML but is really HTM followed by land.
+I experienced a similar case which took us three weeks to debug because our brain was fooled by the syntax. `HTMLURL` is obviously difficult and non-deterministic.

+Other form of ambiguity arise in compound words like filename, bus stop, or ice-axe.
+They can have alternate valid syntaxes with or without spaces and hyphens.

+Absolute solution is to camel case all words all the time: `htmlLand`, `fileName`, and `iceAxe`.
+The only time I have seen this absolute adopted is when I imposed it.
+I like it but it is clearly not a consensus.

 ### 0 warning policy